 Top off each mug with milk.
 Sprinkle with cinnamon, garnish with a couple star anise (optional) and enjoy immediately!

-If you don't have a manual milk frother, a French Press work well.
+If you don't have a manual milk frother, a French Press works well.